pbloem/profane-tmesis/chain-of-thought.md

 C: We have limited access to context.
 However, the fact that it is a joke does not preclude the possibility of it being toxic."
 image: http://profane-tmesis.info/cot.jpeg
 ---
+_To be prublished on Royal Road here: https://www.royalroad.com/profile/636779/fictions_

 # Chain of thought